SafaruzzamanShovo/L1T2-Lab-CSE1211/README.md

-7. Write a program that find Area of  circle
+7. Write a program that find Area and Perimeter of  circle
-8. Write a program that find Area of  triangle
+8. Write a program that find Area and Perimeter of  triangle
-9. Write a program that find Area of Sqare
+9. Write a program that find Area and Perimeter of Sqare
-10. Write a program that find Area of rectangular
+10. Write a program that find Area and Perimeter of rectangular

-11. Write a program that find Perimeter of circle
-12. Write a program that find Perimeter of triangle
-13. Write a program that find Perimeter of square
-14. Write a program that find Perimeter of rectangular
-15. Write a program that find Volume of cylinder
+12. Write a program that find Volume of cylinder
-16. Write a program that find Volume of square
+13. Write a program that find Volume of square
-17. Write a program that find Volume of rectangular
+14. Write a program that find Volume of rectangular
-18. Write a program that find the root of a quadratic equation.
+15. Write a program that find the root of a quadratic equation.

 Conditional Statement (if,else if,switch)

 19. Write  a program that find a number Positive or negative .
 20. Write  a program that find a number even or odd .
 21. Write  a  Program that find greatest of three numbers .
 22. Write  a program that find smallest of three numbers .
-23. Grading system program.
-24. Operator based Calculator
+23. Grading system : Given a mark ranging from 0 to 100 of student named Shovo .
+Write a program to compute and print the grade for the student.(Use Switch            	  Statement)